 You’re required to pay quarterly taxes if you expect to owe more than $1,000 in taxes for a given year, and if those taxes aren’t being withheld for you already.
 A good rule of thumb to use is—if your business is making a profit of around $3,000 or more, you’ll likely owe quarterly taxes.

 If you expect to owe less than $1,000, then you’re in the clear.
-For example, if your business only made enough profit this year to cause you to owe $600 in taxes, you wouldn’t be required to pay quarterly; you could just pay the entire $600 when you file your tax return in April.
+For example, if your business only made enough profit this year to cause you to owe $600 in taxes, you wouldn’t be required to pay quarterly; you could just pay the entire $600 when you file your tax return.

 Making both W-2 income, and self-employment income?
 You may be able to avoid the quarterly tax requirement, since you’re having taxes withheld from some of your income.

 For example, let’s say you made $15,000 this year from a part-time W-2 job at a grocery store, and $10,000 from freelance writing.
 That combined income caused you to owe a total of $5,000 in taxes for the year.
 If you had $4,100 in taxes withheld from your paychecks at your grocery store job, then you’d only need to pay an additional $900 on your own.
-Since that $900 is below the $1,000 requirement, you wouldn’t be required to pay your taxes quarterly; you could pay that $900 at any point before the tax deadline in April of the following year.
+Since that $900 is below the $1,000 requirement, you wouldn’t be required to pay your taxes quarterly; you could pay that $900 at any point before Tax Day of the following year.

 Filing jointly with a partner?
 Your joint tax return may also help you avoid the requirements for quarterly taxes.
 If you’re self-employed, but your partner has a W-2 job, their employer may be withholding enough taxes to cover your joint tax liability.